Meditation 101. Meditation and ‘morning practice’ basics, for the unconvinced.

 1. A questioning, exploratory curiosity.
 What is here?
 What is happening?
 What am I thinking?
 What can I feel?
 What am I aware of?

 2. An allowing, an acceptance – without resignation… a surrender if you will.
 Can I be with this?
 Can I let this be?
 How can I be kind to myself?
 Have I got compassion here?

 And that is it.
 It’s that simple.

-For me though, this regular enquiry needs to be supported by a range of techniques and practices in order to keep my focus and attention.
-You can sit on a cushion and quiet your mind and breathe, using your breath as a mantra – but if that is not working for you, then here is round up of different ways you might want to explore.
+By all means sit on a cushion; quiet your mind and breathe, and use your breath as a mantra – but if that is not working for you, then here is round up of different things you might want to explore.

 Start by Creating Sacred Space

 Setting sacred space and opening a ritual allows us to ready ourselves for devotional presence.
 By ritualising the act of quietening the mind and allowing space for curiosity and allowance we are inviting in the Divine – the divine within, and the divine with-out.

 How you choose to bless and honour the time you are dedicating with focus and intention to awareness of yourself and others is entirely up to you.